tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 					+ Fair: 1-in-2 chance that they're here.
 					+ Frosty: always here.
 				+ Loot.
+					+ 1 Orders.
-					+ 1 Orders (<span class="text-quote">"March up the river to the old fort over the Isin village.
-Make camp there and watch them for any movements, and send me news of their movements."</span>, signed by [[Prince Solok|prince Emerem Solok]]).
+						+ Oren script: <span class="text-quote">"March up the river to the old fort over the Isin village.
+Make camp there and watch them for any movements, and send me news of their movements."</span>
+						+ Marked with the [[Emerem]] cylinder seal.
+					+ 3 Bottle of Fruit Brandy.
 					+ 20 Ration Pack.
 		5. Red Flowers.
 			+ Public.